-As of December 31, 2014, the Company has generated U.S. federal net operating loss carryforwards of approximately \$91.9 million.
-Of this amount, approximately \$44.0 million is available after the application of Section 382 limitations described below.
+As of December 31, 2015, the Company has generated U.S. federal net operating loss carryforwards of approximately \$117.0 million.
 Of the total federal net operating loss, \$221,000 would result in tax benefits recorded to additional paid-in capital.
-The federal net operating loss carryforwards expire in the years 2022 through 2034.
+The federal net operating loss carryforwards expire in the years 2022 through 2035.